MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 ## Provide Azure Active Directory domain credentials

-When you [create an ANC](create-azure-network-connection.md), you must provide credentials of an on-premises Active Directory user account that will be used to domain  join Cloud PCs, on the AD domain page:
+When you [create an ANC](create-azure-network-connection.md), you must provide credentials of an on-premises Active Directory user account that will be used to domain  join Cloud PCs.
+You provide this information, including the on-premises user account's username and domain password, on the AD domain page:

 ![Screenshot of AD domain page](./media/azure-network-connection-domain-credential/azure-ad-page.png)

-This information includes the on-premises user account's username and domain password.

 ## Encryption of domain password information

-When a Azure Network Connection is created, information associated with it is stored in the Windows 365 service database.
-Windows 365 service encrypts the domain password information with a well-protected key before saving it to the database.
-Below are the information on the storage location, key type and encryption algorithm used:
+When an ANC is created, information associated with it is stored in the Windows 365 service database.
+The Windows 365 service encrypts the domain password information with a well-protected key before saving it to the database.
+Encryption details include:

 - Encryption type: Azure Key Vault certificate
 - Key type: RSA-HSM
 - Algorithm: RSAOAEP256

-Below are the steps used to encrypt the key:
+The automated encryption steps proceed as follows:

-1. Windows 365 service checks the service database for an existing symmetric key specific to that tenant.
+1. The Windows 365 service checks the service database for an existing symmetric key specific to that tenant.
 2. If a key isn't present or has expired, Windows 365 generates a new symmetric key for this tenant using a random number generator.
 Keys are created per tenant.
 3. If a key already exists for this tenant, it's used in the following steps.
 4. After getting the (new or existing) tenant key, Windows 365 decrypts the key with the Windows 365 dedicated Enterprise CA issued certificate.